lukso-network/docs/docs/standards/tokens/introduction.md

 ![Tokens & NFT Standards LSP4, LSP7 and LSP8](/img/standards/LUKSO-Tokens-NFT-Standards.jpeg)

-## Random Notes taken from other places

-Their functions are simpler, more straight forward and unified.

-**Similar function names**
+The functions of the LSP7 and LSP8 standards are overall simpler, more straightforward and unified, with a **similar function names** for both LSP7 and LSP8.yarn

 Both functions in LSP7 and LSP8 have the same name (`transfer`) to transfer assets.
 This is easier compared to ERC20 and ERC721 that use different naming (`transfer` for ERC20 vs `transferFrom` in ERC721 to transfer tokens as the token owner).